 Get ready to drool because this creamy gluten free apple tart with caramel and vanilla custard is that good.
-Tart fresh apples collide with creamy custard and an almond tart crust to make an awesome gluten free dessert.
+Tart fresh apples collide with creamy custard and a gluten free almond tart crust to make an awesome gluten free dessert.

 This tart is perfect for anyone who loves apples and caramel.
 If you love sweet and savory apple recipes.
 Check out my best gluten free apple recipes on the blog.

 - Creamy vanilla custard, sweet-tart apples, and a gooey caramel sauce make this dessert so hard to resist.

 - It is really easy to make, with simple, easy-to-find ingredients.

 - The vanilla custard is creamy and adds delicious flavor.
 It is light in flavor but holds up well to the moistness of this tart really well.

 - This tart makes a beautiful dessert to bring for any family or friends get-together.
 It is also very decorative for Thanksgiving and fall harvest parties.

 - Almond Flour - I highly suggest using almond flour and not an almond meal.
 Almond meal is more coarse and will make your tart crust grainy.